TritonDataCenter/image-converter/README.md

 # Image Converter

-Scripts used to create a Triton KVM image from a from a given qcow2, vmdk or raw image file.
+This is an experimental script that can be used to create a Triton KVM image from a from a given qcow2, vmdk or raw image file.

+See `create-image -h` for usage.